hwongcy/EDA_Course_Project_2/README.md

 ## Data Preparation

-Dataset will be downloaded and unzipped by *download.file* and *unzip* in the current directory.
-For example,
+Dataset will be downloaded and unzipped by *download.file* and *unzip* in the current directory as shown below:

 ```{r download_n_unzip}
 data.url <- "https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip"